-ARL 151 General Arts Lab: Print Media, Painting and Drawing
+Art School 2D (1 credit): ARL 151 General Arts Lab: Print Media, Painting and Drawing *CLOSED*

 This course is based in the School of Art and students will have access to many of the extraordinary facilities within the College of Visual and Performing Arts at SU and work amidst some of our most celebrated faculty.
-Students will create in a vibrant college environment with a bona fide taste of what it is like to pursue an art-based career.
-Participation in a studio culture of idea generation, material exploration, process experimentation, collaboration, artist research and critique is standard in all SU: VPA, School of Art courses, including this offering to high school students looking to ‘get ahead”.
+Students will create in a vibrant college environment will receive a bona fide taste of what it is like to pursue an art-based career.
+Participation in a studio culture of idea generation, material exploration, process experimentation, collaboration, artist research, and critique is standard in all SU: VPA School of Art courses including this offering to high school students who are looking to ‘get ahead”.

 A Professor will instruct each morning and a Teaching Assistant (TA) will instruct each afternoon.
-You will have to opportunity to learn from a different TA for each of the three disciplines discussed based on their specialty.
+Students will have to opportunity to learn from a different TA for each of the three disciplines discussed, based on their specialty.

 A typical day in the 2D Art Studio (varies from day to day)